VEZY/PlantBiophysics.jl/docs/src/index.md

 ## Installation

-To install the package, enter the julia package manager mode by pressing `]` in the REPL, and then execute the following command:
+To install the package, enter the julia package manager mode by pressing `]` in the REPL, and execute the following command:

 ```julia
 add https://github.com/VEZY/PlantBiophysics.jl